haze31/crafty-vagrants/README.md

 ## Technical Stuff
 This is a quick overview of what this Vagrant machine is configured to do.
 Feel free to modify the `Vagrantfile` and `setup.sh` for your project if needed.
 They're both commented fairly well.

-- Based off of the Debian Jessie box.
+- Based off of the Debian Stretch box.
 - Configured to mimic the lowest configuration for a DigitalOcean droplet.
 1 CPU, 512MB RAM.
 - Points your .dev domain to a private IP address of `192.168.50.5` in the hosts file.
 - Syncs the `conf` directory so that `setup.sh` can update Nginx server and database configuration.